Configuring MySQL and MariaDB

 Migrate from Windows to Linux

-By default table, names in Windows are lowercase and in Linux in uppercase.
+By default, table names in Windows are lowercase and in Linux are uppercase.

 When you migrate from Windows to Linux, you must convert lowercase table names to uppercase.
 The following script will help with it: